sjoerdvankreel/firefly-synth-2/static/Manual.md

 # CLAP vs VST3 build
 If possible, prefer the CLAP version even if not using the CLAP host modulation feature.<br/>
 Some hosts (especially but not only) on Linux have troubles with the realtime audio engine visualization for the VST3 build.<br/>
+Not a big problem, that just get you static graph plots (based on the patch state only) instead of displaying the actual engine state.

 Other than that both are pretty much equal, there's no performance advantages for one over the other.<br/>
 In particular, FF2 does not make use of CLAP's threadpool feature.<br/>